India ATLAS of Plucked Instruments

 dotara

-The body, neck and peghead of a dotara are carved from one piece of wood.
+The body, neck and peghead of a rounded body dotara are carved from one piece of hard wood.
 The hollowed out body is covered with a thick skin.
-Sometimes the body looks a bit like an Indian sarod, with grooves on both sides.
-The neck is covered with a fingerboard of very flat and slippery material, like formica, metal or plastic.
+The partly hollowed neck is covered with a fingerboard of very flat and slippery material - like formica, metal or plastic.
 There are no frets.
-The pegbox ends in a woodcarving, usually the figure of a bird.
+The pegbox often ends in a woodcarving, usually the figure of a bird (a peacock).
+The entire instrument (except the front) is varnished.

 Tuning could be something like g c' g' g' c".